Tomislav Karamarko: Motion of no confidence and government crisis

 On May 18, 2016, Social Democratic Party (SDP) begun motion of no confidence against Karamarko, after Nacional weekly published secret contracts on business cooperation of his wife Ana Šarić and Josip Petrović, special adviser and lobbyist of the MOL Group, a Hungarian oil corporation that gained control of Croatia's national oil company INA through a corruption scandal involving former Prime Minister Ivo Sanader.
 According to contracts, Šarić, a marketing expert, advised Petrović on the energy business and was paid for that at least 60,000 euros.
 Contracts are controversial since Croatia and MOL are currently in the arbitration proceeding which was started by MOL for Croatia's alleged violation of certain obligations and procedures in connection with MOL's investment in Croatia.
 In addition, contracts were examined by the Croatian Committee on Conflict of Interest which determined that Karamarko was indeed in conflict of interest when he publicly shared his views and suggested that Croatia should pull out of the arbitration proceedings.
 The vote was supposed to take place by June 18, 2016, and it had support of 80 MP's, including those of his coalition partners Most, with 76 needed.
 On June 15, 2016, Karamarko resigned as First Deputy Prime Minister.

 After Karamarko's resignation from the place of First Deputy Prime Minister, HDZ decided to run a revenge motion of no confidence against prime minister Orešković The vote took place on 16 June 2016 and it was successful with 125 MPs in favor, 15 against and 2 abstentions, which caused the government to collapse.
 HDZ then tried to form a new majority in the parliament with no success, despite party members claiming that they have the support of sufficient number MPs.
-Croatian President Kolinda Grabar-Kitarević, therefore decided to schedule the new parliamentary elections for September 2016.
+Croatian President Kolinda Grabar-Kitarović, therefore decided to schedule the new parliamentary elections for September 2016.
 As a consequence of failing to form a new majority in the parliament, Karamarko decided to resign from his position of president of Croatian Democratic Union on 21 June 2016.
 One month later, Andrej Plenković was elected as Karamarko's successor on head of HDZ.

 Post resignation

-After resignation, Karamarko spent some time traveling around the world and in May 2017. announced that he decided to establish a think-tank organisation - Institute for Security and Prosperity of Croatia.
+After resignation, Karamarko spent some time traveling around the world and in May 2017, he announced that he decided to establish a think-tank organisation - Institute for Security and Prosperity of Croatia.
 The move which was later mocked by some of his former party members.